Phineas/lanyard/README.md

 }
 ```

+If you just want to subscribe to one user, you can send `subscribe_to_id` instead with a string of a single user ID to subscribe to.
+Then, the INIT_STATE's data will just contain the presence object for the user you've subscribed to instead of a user_id->presence map.

 Once sent, you should immediately receive a `INIT_STATE` event payload if connected successfully.
 If not, you will be disconnected with an error (see below).

 ### List of Opcodes